-Performance Awards are granted pursuant to the Company's 2011 Incentive Plan to the senior management team only (which includes both executive officers and non-officers).
-These awards are designed to reward performance.
+Performance Awards are granted pursuant to the Company's 2011 Incentive Plan to the senior management team only.
+They are designed to reward performance.
 In granting Performance Awards, the Committee considers (1) the alignment between the performance goals and the Company's business objectives, (2) advice from its executive compensation consultant regarding the total value of the awards as a percentage of total direct compensation, as well as the ideal frequency of various award outcomes, and (3) the amounts of Performance Awards actually earned in prior years.

-The performance period for the short-term performance incentive award was the 2013 fiscal year.
-This annual performance period award (the "APP Performance Award") entitled the recipient to receive between 0% and 200% of the target award, initially denominated as a dollar figure, based on the extent to which he or she attained certain performance goals during 2013.
-Once determined, the awards were paid out in full in a ratio of 60% cash and 40% stock in March 2014, using the average share price for the first 10 days in January 2014 to determine the number of shares to be issued.
-The performance period for the long-term performance incentive award runs from January 1, 2013 through December 31, 2015.
+The performance period for the short-term performance incentive award was the 2014 fiscal year.
+This annual performance period award (the "APP Performance Award") entitled the recipient to receive between 0% and 200% of the target award, initially denominated as a dollar figure, based on the extent to which he or she attained certain performance goals during 2014.
+Once determined, the awards were paid out in full in a ratio of 50% cash and

+50% stock (except in the case of Dr. Morone whose award was allocated 60% cash and 40% stock) in March 2015.
+The average share price for the first 10 days in January 2015 is used to determine the number of shares issued.
+The performance period for the long-term performance incentive award runs from January 1, 2014 through December 31, 2016.
 This multi-year performance period award (the "MPP Performance Award") entitles the recipient to receive between 0% and 200% of the cash and share award targets stated in the award agreement, based on the extent to which he or she attains certain cumulative performance goals at the end of the three-year performance period.
-Once determined, the awards will be paid out in full in cash and stock in early 2016.
+Once determined, the awards will be paid out in full in cash and stock in early 2017.

 When establishing performance goals for all performance-based incentive compensation, the Committee intends that there be a rather high probability that threshold levels would be met, and a rather low probability that maximum levels would be met.
-The performance measurement metrics and goals for 2013 performance-based incentive compensation program were drawn from the 2013 operating plan approved by the Board of Directors.
+The performance measurement metrics and goals for 2014 performance-based incentive compensation program were drawn from the operating plan approved by the Board of Directors in December 2013.